 There are many ways of expressing gratitude, including keeping a journal.
-It has been proven that when we express our gratitude in writing, the beneficial effects can be many more compared to simply writing or expressing gratitude.
+It has been proven that when we express our gratitude on paper, the beneficial effects can be many more compared to simply writing or expressing verbally.

-In their research, Emmons and McCullough instructed young adults to keep a journal of the things they felt grateful for.
+Emmons and McCullough, in one of their studies (2003), instructed young adults to keep a journal of the things they felt grateful for.
 Other groups have been instructed to keep a journal of things that have bothered them or why they felt superior to others.
-Compared to other groups, those who kept the journal increased their decisiveness, focus, enthusiasm and energy (Emmons and McCullough, 2003).
+Compared to other groups, those who kept the gratitude journal increased their determination, focus, enthusiasm and energy.

-In another research, the same researchers found that adults who kept a gratitude journal even for one week only, also had some benefits.
-They had greater optimism, exercised more, got sick less and had less pains (Emmons et al., 2003).
+In a second research, the same researchers found that adults who kept a gratitude journal even for one week only, also had some benefits.
+They had greater optimism, exercised more, got sick less and had less pains (Emmons & McCullough, 2003).

-Dr. Martin Seligman, psychologist at the University of Pennsylvania and pioneer in the study of positive psychology, studied the effect of various psychological interventions on adults by comparing with writing assignment for early memories (Seligman et al., 2005).
+Dr. Martin Seligman (2005), psychologist at the University of Pennsylvania and pioneer in the study of positive psychology, studied the effect of various psychological interventions on adults by comparing with writing assignment for early memories.
 When the assignment of the week was to write and give personally a gratitude letter to someone they had never thanked before, the participants immediately reported a huge increase in their happiness.
-This effect was much greater than any other intervention, with the benefits lasting more than a month.
+This effect was much greater than any other intervention, with the benefits lasting more than one month.

 Expressing gratitude through actions

 In addition, in order to have positive results from gratitude, it is necessary not only to assess the positive aspects of a situation, but we also need to take a step beyond that, to show or to express it.
-Therefore, we must express it through actions.
 Gratitude not only encourages us to become aware of the gifts we have received, but to give in return as well.
-For this reason, sociologist Georg Simmel called it “moral memory.”
+For this reason, sociologist Georg Simmel (1950) called it “moral memory.”

-Within this framework, it is worthwhile wondering every day what is our act of gratitude for today.
+It is worthwhile wondering every day what is our act of gratitude for today.
 Ultimately, gratitude is a life attitude and a point of view.
-American politician Frank Clark was right to say: “If someone is not grateful for what they have, they are not likely to be grateful for what they are going to get either.”
+American politician Frank Clark was right to say: “If a fellow isn’t thankful for what he’s got, he isn’t likely to be thankful for what he’s going to get.”